RoarkGit/Blue-Academy/content/masked-carnivale/bonus-descriptions.md

 piercing, slashing).

 **Enfeeble Me Tender/Tenderer**
-: Applied six/nine or more unique enfeeblements. {{< notice style="tip" >}}Any
+: Applied six/nine or more unique enfeeblements.

+{{< notice style="tip" >}}

-debuff that appears under the enemy counts as an enfeeblement.
-You do not need all of these to be present at the same time or even on the same enemy, it just needs to be six/nine unique debuffs used at some point during the stage.{{< /notice >}}
+Any debuff that appears under the enemy counts as an enfeeblement.
+You do not need all of these to be present at the same time or even on the same enemy, it just needs to be six/nine unique debuffs used at some point during the stage.

+{{< /notice >}}

 **Let's Get Physical**
-: Used only physical-type actions. {{< notice style="note" >}}This one is
+: Used only physical-type actions.

+{{< notice style="note" >}}

-<strong>extremely</strong> strict.
-All BLU actions that you use must be
-explicitly listed as physical.
+This one is <strong>extremely</strong> strict.
+All BLU actions that you use must be explicitly listed as physical.
 An easy way to identify this is to filter your spellbook to blunt, piercing, and slashing actions.
-Targeted role actions such as Addle and Sleep will also make you fail this.{{< /notice >}}
+Targeted role actions such as Addle and Sleep will also make you fail this.

+{{< /notice >}}

 **Advanced Spellcasting**
 : Cast only rank 4 or 5 spells.